prometheus/docs/content/docs/concepts/remote_write_spec_2_0.md

 In this document, the following definitions are followed:

-* a "Remote-Write" is the name of this Prometheus protocol.
+* a `Remote-Write` is the name of this Prometheus protocol.
-* a "Protocol" is a communication specification that enables the client and server to transfer metrics.
-This includes content type definitions, but also compressions, negotiations, retry mechanisms and so on.
+* a `Protocol` is a communication specification that enables the client and server to transfer metrics.
-* a "Proto Message" refers to the [content type](https://www.rfc-editor.org/rfc/rfc9110.html#name-content-type) definition of the data structure Remote-Write is specifying for this Protocol.
-Since this specification uses [Google Protocol Buffers ("protobuf")](https://protobuf.dev/) exclusively, the schema is defined in a ["proto" file](https://protobuf.dev/programming-guides/proto3/) and represented by a single Protobuf ["message"](https://protobuf.dev/programming-guides/proto3/#simple).
+* a `Proto Message` refers to the [content type](https://www.rfc-editor.org/rfc/rfc9110.html#name-content-type) definition of the data structure for this Protocol.
+Since the specification uses [Google Protocol Buffers ("protobuf")](https://protobuf.dev/) exclusively, the schema is defined in a ["proto" file](https://protobuf.dev/programming-guides/proto3/) and represented by a single Protobuf ["message"](https://protobuf.dev/programming-guides/proto3/#simple).
-* a "Wire Format" is the format of the data as it travels on the wire (i.e. in a network).
+* a `Wire Format` is the format of the data as it travels on the wire (i.e. in a network).
 In the case of Remote-Write, this is always the compressed binary protobuf format.
-* a "Sender" is something that sends Remote-Write data.
+* a `Sender` is something that sends Remote-Write data.
-* a "Receiver" is something that receives Remote-Write data.
+* a `Receiver` is something that receives Remote-Write data.
-* a "Sample" is a pair of (timestamp, value).
+* a `Sample` is a pair of (timestamp, value).
-* a "Histogram" is a pair of (timestamp, [histogram value](https://github.com/prometheus/docs/blob/b9657b5f5b264b81add39f6db2f1df36faf03efe/content/docs/concepts/native_histograms.md)).
+* a `Histogram` is a pair of (timestamp, [histogram value](https://github.com/prometheus/docs/blob/b9657b5f5b264b81add39f6db2f1df36faf03efe/content/docs/concepts/native_histograms.md)).
-* a "Label" is a pair of (key, value).
+* a `Label` is a pair of (key, value).
-* a "Series" is a list of samples, identified by a unique set of labels.
+* a `Series` is a list of samples, identified by a unique set of labels.

 ## Definitions